PhilipJonasFranz/SnipsCompilerGen2/README.md

  Snips is a lightweight C/Java oriented programming language.
 This brings familiar programming concepts to the table, like functions, conditionals, loops, arrays, references, global variables and a wide roster of built in operators.
 Also, more advanced features like imports, interfaces, structs, polymorphism, templating, heap functionality, namespaces, exception handling, predicates and inline assembly are supported.

- Snips is mainly a procedual language, but through interfaces, struct polymorphism and struct nesting, a object-oriented programming style can be achieved.
+ Snips is mainly a procedural language, but through interfaces, struct polymorphism and struct nesting, an object-oriented programming style can be achieved.

 Currently supported data types are: